Operation Typical: Purpose

-The mission insisted on sabotage operations, offering explosives and, if necessary, British demolition experts, for this purpose.
-The selection of targets varied, from disrupting German supplies to North Africa by cutting off the railway line to Greece to shipments of Romanian oil and Yugoslav minerals (e.g. copper, chrome and bauxite) to Germany.
+The mission insisted on sabotage operations, offering explosives and, if necessary, British demolition experts.
+The selection of targets varied, from disrupting German supplies to North Africa by cutting off the railway line to Greece, to shipments of Romanian oil and Yugoslav minerals (e.g. copper, chrome and bauxite) to Germany.

 Route

 Deakin and the team followed Partisan HQ across the Durmitor range ending up in German, Italian and Bulgarian encirclement under heavy bombing.
 On 9 June 1943, Stuart was killed in an air-raid while Tito was wounded in the shoulder.
 The party broke through the encirclement at Tjentište in the middle of the night and informed Cairo HQ on 13 June 1943.

-By the end of June they arranged timings and locations for the explosives and medical aid to be parachuted while they moved onto Olovo, Kladanj and Vlasenica.
-On 30 July 1943 they reached Bijela Voda near Žepče, where Deakin witnessed and reported on the destruction of fourteen kilometres of railway tracks.
-By 4 August the party reached plateau of Petrovo Polje, where they were able to welcome additional SOE officers being parachuted.
-Flight-Lieutenant Kenneth Syers (RAF), who came to replace William Stuart, and the surgeon Major Ian Mackenzie (RAMC) on 15 August, and the following day Major Basil Davidson who was to command his own Mission.
-For their own safety, the group had to move to Jajce on 25 August 1943.
+By the end of June they arranged timings and locations for the explosives and medical aid to be parachuted, while they moved onto Olovo, Kladanj and Vlasenica.
+On 30 July 1943 they reached Bijela Voda near Žepče, where Deakin witnessed and reported on the destruction of 14 km of railway tracks.
+By 4 August, the party reached plateau of Petrovo Polje, where they were able to welcome additional SOE officers being parachuted.
+Flight-Lieutenant Kenneth Syers (RAF) who came to replace William Stuart and the surgeon, Major Ian Mackenzie (RAMC) on 15 August and the following day, Major Basil Davidson, who was to command Mission Davidson.
+For safety, the group had to move to Jajce on 25 August 1943.

 Italian surrender

-The Italian army surrendered to the Anglo-American forces in Italy on 8 September 1943.
-Soon after, British G.H.Q. instructed the mission to negotiate an armistice and carry out the disarming of the Italian troops, which was rejected by Tito who demanded the Italians surrender to Partisan troops.
-The main race was towards Split, the Italian HQ, with the aim to disarm the Italians before the German troops reclaimed the region.
-On 11 September 1943, Deakin, together with an American Capt M Benson left for Bugojno, to join Gen Koča Popović and the 1st Proleterian Brigade on their way to Split.
-They arrived on 16 September 1943, and found Gen Becuzzi, the commander of the Bergamo Division with 14,000 already disarmed soldiers.
+In the Armistice of Cassibile, the Italian army surrendered to the Anglo-American forces in Italy on 8 September 1943.
+Soon after, th British G.H.Q. instructed the mission to negotiate an armistice and carry out the disarming of the Italian troops, which was rejected by Tito who demanded the Italians surrender to the Partisans.
+The main race was towards Split, the Italian HQ, with the aim of disarming the Italians before the German troops reclaimed the region.
+On 11 September 1943, Deakin, with an American, Capt M. Benson, left for Bugojno, to join Gen Koča Popović and the 1st Proletarian Brigade on their way to Split.
+They arrived on 16 September 1943, and found Gen Becuzzi, the commander of the 15th Infantry Division "Bergamo" with 14,000 disarmed soldiers.
 Deakin and Benson, together with Lt John Burge, witnessed Becuzzi signing the terms of surrender.

 After a brief speech to the citizens of Split in the main square, translated by Ivo Lola Ribar, Deakin and Wroughton returned to Jajce via Sajkovići, Grahovo and Drvar.